V3-Alliance/R_data_analytics_bigmemory_tutorial/README.md

 The first of these is used to removed non-ascii characters from 2 of the flight details CSV files.

-The second is used to replace string field values with integer values as big.matrix has to have elements that are uniformly some numerical type (which in this case are integers).
+The second is used to replace string field values with integer values, as big.matrix has to have elements that are uniformly some numerical type (which in this case are integers).